kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ## Introduction

-Let's start the discussion with an **inaccurate** diagram that demonstrates a general use case for working with a command-line shell:
+Let's start the discussion with an **inaccurate** diagram that shows a general use case for working with a command-line shell:

 ```
            (1)   (2)   (3)
 user <---> xterm <---> bash

 ```

 The user interacts with bash using a terminal emulator xterm. xterm is a GUI app that receives "key pressed" events and writes corresponding characters into a bidirectional filehandle (2).
 Bash reads those characters from (2) does something and sends the output back to xterm, using the same filehandle (2).
-Xterm reads bash outputs from (2) and renders them on the screen.
+Xterm reads, bash outputs from (2) and renders them on the screen.
 (2) is "just a file" and this communication scheme looks pretty simple.

 If the user asks bash to execute a command, let's say `cat log.txt` then bash spawns `cat` which uses the same filehandle to send its output to xterm: